ThaMaster/acg_3d_studio/README.md

 This section details the changes that occurs with each session of working on this project.
 After each programming session a new list with all the things that have been done and other information will be posted.
 This is to have a clear view of what has been done and what is needed to be fixed/added to the project.

+### Change log - 2024-02-08

+- Calculates the bounding box correctly now.
+The camera correctly initializes at the correct position and direction.
+- Implemented support for stating which shaders to use in the state in the XML file.
+- Created some shaders including one that inverts the colors.
+- Changed so that the scene node in the xml becomes a group, makes it possible to have state and *UpdateCallbakcs* for the whole scene.
+- The geometries now initializes the shaders and uploads the data directly in the loader.
+- Correctly handles the creation of the default scene.
+- Can now have multiple LOD files and they each get tracked seperately.
+- The distance between the camera and the LOD geometry now is calculated from the bounding box center of the geometry.

 ### Change log - 2024-02-06

 - Implemented the *Level of Detail (LOD)* node.
 You supply the node with geometries that it will select from depending on the distance from the camera.